restaking-cloud/native-delegation-for-plus/README.md

 **Restaking Cloud Participation**: This module enables validators to participate in Restaking Cloud; k2 activities, potentially increasing their rewards in a secure and controlled manner.

-**Custom Payouts**: Validators can configure payout recipient addresses, giving them flexibility in managing their rewards, or use their set fee recipients on the node, to receive rewards through both block proposer rewards and rewards through restaking (exposure to multiple income streams to your configured node fee recipient).
+**Custom Payouts**: Validators can configure payout recipient addresses, giving them flexibility in managing their rewards, or use their set fee recipients on the node, to receive rewards through both block proposer rewards and k2 rewards through restaking (exposure to multiple income streams to your configured node fee recipient or any ECDSA address set for payouts), including but not limited to rewards for natively delegating validators.

 ## Installation